D4NH/gridsome-v1/blog/japan-2014/day-5-hamamatsucho-ginza-tokyo-japan.md

 date: "2014-09-19"
 image: "/uploads/DSC03288.jpg"
 category: Tokyo, Kyoto, Osaka - Japan
+excerpt: What to do what to do... dachten we na ons ontbijt.
+Maar Hamamatsucho & Ginza it is...
 ---

 What to do what to do... dachten we na ons ontbijt.
 Maar Hamamatsucho & Ginza it is!